 Anonymity Revokers

 Anonymity Revoker (AR in short) is a role that helps protecting the Shielder from bad actors.
-The main idea is that an AR would deanonymize all actions withing the Shielder of a recognized bad actor.
+The main idea is that an AR would deanonymize all actions within the Shielder of a recognized bad actor.
 The typical scenario we have in mind here is as follows:

 Illicit funds are detected on chain that have been used to interact with the Shielder.
 For instance the funds come from a well known hack.